Skip to content

 specs --version

-Create a specs.config.yaml file with production-ready defaults:
+Generate a specs.config.yaml with sensible defaults:

 Terminal window